 From eating and transport to vaccinations and the internet, here’s what you need to know before your Middle Kingdom adventure

 A visit to China is unlike a visit to any other place on earth.
-As a nation overwhelmingly rich in culture, history, art and cuisine, it’s little wonder China is an increasingly popular destination for Australian and New Zealand travellers.
+As a nation overwhelmingly rich in culture, history, art and cuisine, it’s little wonder China is an increasingly popular destination for travellers.
 Changcheng (The Great Wall), Gu Gong (The Forbidden City) and Bing Ma Yong (Army of Terracotta Warriors) are known across the world and appear on plenty of bucket lists.
 Its industrious people have made an indelible mark on the world stage in scientific, economic and cultural pursuits.
-The first Chinese dynasty began in 1046 BC and the nation hasn’t stopped evolving – and achieving – ever since.
-The country is a significant record holder, too; it’s home to 53 UNESCO World Heritage Sites.
-Italy just nudges ahead with 54.
+The first Chinese dynasty began in 1046 BC and the nation hasn’t stopped evolving—and achieving—ever since.
+The country is a significant record holder, too; it’s home to 57 UNESCO World Heritage Sites.
+Italy nudges ahead with 59.

 While its most popular attractions and sprawling cities are well-documented tourist destinations, China still holds a distinct air of mystery.
 Food and ease of travel top the list of questions, but wary travellers need not worry: China is a welcoming country, relatively easy to navigate, and, as for the food, who doesn’t have a go-to Chinese dish they love?
 If you don't, you might just discover one (or three) on your trip!

 Here, the ten most commonly asked questions about China are answered